strangerstudios/paid-memberships-pro/readme.txt

 = 1.7.1 =
 * Design updates to frontend and backend pages.
 * Fix to Braintree webhook that should help get it verified by Braintree more easily.
+* Fix to PayPal IPNHandler to check both that either the primary or the business email address sent from PayPal matches the one stored in the payment settings.
 * Added pmpro_ajax_timeout hook to change the timeout limit from 2000 (2 seconds) to something else.
 * Fixed bug that occurred when the pmpro_register_redirect filter returned false or a blank link.
 Thanks, Vladimir Garagulya.
 * Added pmpro_paypal_standard_nvpstr and pmpro_set_express_checkout_nvpstr filters to change or add parameters to an name-value-pair string sent to PayPal in a couple cases.
 * Fixed checkout failure on Free level when in mySQL Strict Mode.
 (Thanks, inator on GitHub)
 * Only checking pmpro_checkForUpgrades in admin/dashboard now.
 (Thanks, topdown on GitHub)
+* No longer loading recaptcha library in the admin.
+Also wrapped the recaptchalib require in an init function to delay it a bit so we can check if other plugins have already loaded it.

 = 1.7.0.4 =
 * Another database fix for new installs.